Oxymetaphoric/milestone_project_2/README.md

 Users will then decide which of the two possible roles in the game that they would like to build a deck for, either the Corporation or the Runner.

-Based on this choice the nav element containing the list of cards populates with the relevent sides cards.
+Based on this choice the nav element containing the list of cards populates with the relevant sides cards.

 Users will then select an 'ID', which is a specific character within the corporation/runner faction to play as.